My name is Roger Burnley, and on this page I'm going to show you how to sing better... much better than you're able to sing right now.

 Your brain is very smart and that's why these little mental pictures work so well.

-When your brain hears where the note is that you're going for it will actually tell your vocal chords what size and shape it needs to form to match that note.
+When your brain hears where the note is that you're going for it will actually tell your vocal chords or vocal folds what size and shape it needs to form to match that note.

 Once again, it's a very good idea to find something you can record yourself with (like a smart phone) and then play back yourself doing the exercise.